Boarding Schools / Hostels / Non-State Schools

 Boarding Schools

-• There are 50 boarding schools throughout Queensland of which there are 43 actual boarding schools - a list of Queensland boarding facilities can be found here
+• A list of Queensland boarding facilities can be found here

-• The biggest issue facing most parents – cost of educating a child/children
+• The biggest issue facing most parents is the cost of educating a child/children.

-In most cases, boarding is a necessity.
-Boarding and tuition are a package deal.
-In combination, they generate a spiraling cost, for families, over many years that must be met to enable rural and remote children access to equal educational opportunities.
+In most cases, boarding is a necessity due to 12 shires/regions in Queensland not having Secondary Schools.
+Boarding and tuition are a package deal generating a spiraling cost, for families, over many years that must be met to enable rural and remote children access to equal educational opportunities.

 Hostels